Ball State Residents

 Suite bathroom doors should not be tampered with in any way.
 For your own safety, tape or other materials may not be used to compromise bathroom door locks.

 It is important that students are security conscious in the halls, on the campus, and in the community.
-Students should be familiar with these safety precautions.
-Also, residents should be aware of their actions and the potential danger that could be inflicted on other persons or property.
+Residents should be aware of their actions and the potential danger that could be inflicted on other persons or property.
 The violation of a safety policy will result in residence hall probation and/or termination of the housing contract.
-Protect yourself as well as your neighbors.

 The university will post information and continual updates on our official emergency management Twitter account, @ballstate_alert.